MS in Biomedical Forensic Sciences

 All students complete a program of independent research culminating in a written thesis of publishable quality.
 Data collection and analysis take place in the BMFS laboratories, other departments at BU or at internship sites such as crime laboratories or forensically relevant industries.

 Travel grants for students presenting at conferences are available through the Biomedical Forensic Sciences Program.

 Internship and Career Opportunities

 Internships in forensic settings are strongly encouraged and depending on hours completed and nature of work may be approved for academic credit.
 The professional environment supplements classroom learning, introduces students to new skills and provides experience beneficial to future career planning.

-Graduates of the MS program in Biomedical Forensic Sciences pursue careers as forensic scientists and toxicologists, DNA analysts, drug chemists, death investigators, trace evidence examiners, serologists, firearms examiners, fingerprint examiners, death investigators and crime scene responders at the local, state and federal levels.
-Based on survey data from 2017 graduates, 76% of graduates responding had attained employment in a forensic lab or law enforcement, 19% reported jobs in a biomedical or related scientific field and 5% had enrolled in an advanced degree program.
+Graduates of the MS in Biomedical Forensic Sciences program pursue careers as forensic scientists and toxicologists, DNA analysts, drug chemists, death investigators, trace evidence examiners, serologists, firearms examiners, fingerprint examiners, death investigators and crime scene responders at the local, state and federal levels.
+Based on data from 2020-2022 graduates, 65% had attained employment in a forensic lab or law enforcement, 23% reported jobs in a biomedical or forensic-related scientific field and 5% had enrolled in an advanced degree program.